 In use the pans should be positioned centrally over the heat source.
 The heat ring used should be no larger than the size of the pan.
 Do not allow the heat source to extend beyond the base of the pan; allowing the heat source to extend beyond the base of the pan will cause handles to become very hot and waste energy.
 For safety, keep the handles away from the burners and cooker edge.
 Use of the lids when cooking will help conserve energy.

-Metal utensils may be used, but to prolong the life of the pans we recommend using wooden or plastic utensils to prevent scratching of the internal surfaces.
+To prolong the life of the pans we recommend using wooden or plastic utensils to prevent scratching of the internal surfaces.

 Never heat up empty pans or let them boil dry as overheating a pan can damage it.
 In the event that the pans become overheated do not remove them from the hob.
 Switch off the hob and allow the pans to cool before removing.